harisrozajac/narrator/README.md

 ## Run it!

-In on terminal, run the webcam capture:
+In a terminal, run the webcam capture:

 ```bash
 python capture.py